LeonardoSMSoares/Economics-Finance-2/README.md

 3 - Introduction to Time Series Forecasting with Python: How to Prepare Data and Develop Models to Predict the Future by Jason Brownlee;

-4 - Advanced Forecasting with Python by Joos Korstanje.
+4 - Advanced Forecasting with Python: With State-of-the-Art-Models by Joos Korstanje.